DC connector: IEC 60906-3:1994

 The male shield has two keys projecting inwards, which fit into notches in the female body.
 The larger key is at right angles to the pins, 2.0 ± 0.1 mm wide and ending at a radius of 4.9 ± 0.1 mm from the connector centre.
 The corresponding notch is 2.3 ± 0.1 mm wide and ends at a radius of 4.6 ± 0.1 mm from the connector centre.

 The angle of the second key from the first indicates the voltage and current type.
 The eight permitted angles are multiples of 30° which are not multiples of 90°.
 Angles of ±30° and ±60° indicate alternating current (50 or 60 Hz), while angles of ±120° or ±150° indicate direct current with the pin at 90° being negative and the pin at 270° being positive.

 The second key is smaller than the first, 1.5 ± 0.1 mm wide ending at a radius of 6.4 ± 0.1 mm from the connector centre.
 The corresponding notch in the female connector body is 1.8 ± 0.1 mm wide and ends at a radius of 6.2 ± 0.1 mm from the connector centre.

 With the angles measured clockwise looking at the female connector (counter-clockwise looking at the male), the various key positions indicate:

 The so-called "Mini IEC connectors" are unrelated and not even standardized by the IEC at all; they are called that because they resemble a smaller IEC C13 connector.

+IEC 61076 (ELV)

+The International Electrotechnical Commission (IEC) has standardized a set of multi-pin screw plugs matching ISO metric screw thread, available in M5, M8 and M12 sizes.
+M5 connectors are very low current, typically only used for signal wiring, while some M8 pin arrangements are rated for up to 3 A, and some M12 arrangements are available up to 16 A. The multi-pin design caters for Ethernet, single and three-phase AC, as well as single or multiple voltage DC.
+The DC ratings are typically 60 V and below, however the F-coding is rated for 300 V (see #IEC 61076 (LV) below).